FEP ROLL COVERS (Fluorinated Ethylene

 roll.
 Experience has show that oven or steam heating is

+not suitable. |

 not suitable.
 During shrinkage, heat must be applied

 evenly around the circumference to insure a finished surface free